Mark Termini: Sports business career

 Termini founded the sports agency Mark Termini Associates Inc in 1986.
 His first three clients were Scott Roth, Brad Sellers, and Ron Harper, who all had Ohio basketball roots and then played in the NBA.
 The agency continued to grow by representing numerous professional players from Ohio.

-After the Dallas Mavericks selected his client Jim Jackson with the fourth choice of the 1992 NBA draft, Jackson held out for the first 54 games of the 1992-93 season.
-Termini then negotiated his six-year, $20 million contract, including a full salary for the 1992-93 season, even though Jackson played only 28 games.
+After the Dallas Mavericks selected his client Jim Jackson with the fourth choice of the 1992 NBA draft, Jackson held out for the first 54 games of the 1992–93 season.
+Termini then negotiated his six-year, $20 million contract, including a full salary for the 1992–93 season, even though Jackson played only 28 games.
 At the time, it marked the most lucrative contract ever for a rookie guard.
-There have been very few high-profile holdouts in NBA history since then.
 After Jackson retired, he started a long, successful broadcasting career based on a recommendation by Termini.

-Under Termini's guidance, Kevin Edwards signed a five-year, $9.6 million free agent contract with the New Jersey Nets following the 1992-93 season.
-Termini's client Ron Harper, then with the Los Angeles Clippers, tied Michael Jordan for the fourth-highest NBA salary at $4 million in the 1993-94 season.
+Under Termini's guidance, Kevin Edwards signed a five-year, $9.6 million free agent contract with the New Jersey Nets following the 1992–93 season.
+Termini's client Ron Harper, then with the Los Angeles Clippers, tied Michael Jordan for the fourth-highest NBA salary at $4 million in the 1993–94 season.
 Following that season, Harper signed a five-year $19.2 million deal with the Chicago Bulls.
 He played on three championship teams with the Bulls and two with the Los Angeles Lakers.

 In August 1993, The Dallas Morning News included Termini in a group of the five most influential and high-profile NBA agents.

 Termini represented Pau Gasol, a four-time NBA All-Star when he played for the Memphis Grizzlies.
 Gasol left his agency in 2004 after Termini refused to reduce his contract negotiation fee.
 Other former clients include Gary Trent, Calvin Booth, and Earl Boykins.

 In 2006, Termini helped his client Damon Jones become the first NBA player to sign an endorsement contract with Chinese shoe manufacturer Li Ning.

 Crain's Cleveland Business inducted Termini into its first 40 Under 40 class in 1991.
 The 40 Under 40 class was recognized again in 2011, when Termini was 55 years old.

-Termini has negotiated almost $2 billion in professional sports contracts.
+Termini has negotiated over $2 billion in professional sports contracts.
 He has represented more than 30 selections in the NBA Draft, including former Ohio State star Kosta Koufos, who has been a Termini client for his entire career.
 Koufos played for CSKA Moscow, which competes in the Euroleague, the top professional basketball league in Europe.
 The two-year, $6 million contract he signed in July 2019 made him the highest paid American player in Europe.
 Termini's agency also represents players in foreign professional leagues.